stephenkwr/AIOPs/ARCHITECTURE.md

-# AI Operations Copilot — Architecture
+# AI Operations — Architecture

 > **Status:** Proposal v0.1 (2026-07-17) — pending refinement before implementation.
 > **Domain slice:** Support-resolution copilot (swappable to procurement/HR — the platform is domain-agnostic; only the seed data, tools, and prompts change).